rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Driving test wait should fall to 10 weeks this year - RSA
+## Govt monitoring RSA plan to reduce driving test wait

 date: 2025-05-22, from: RTÉ News

-The Chief Operating Officer with the Road Safety Authority has said waiting times for driving tests should be down to ten weeks by the start of September.
+A Government minister has said that he will be checking with the Road Safety Authority every two weeks to see if it is meeting its target to reduce the waiting time for a driving test.

 <br>